ShlomiFridman/solitaire/README.md

 # solitaire

-the project uses JavaFX, needs JDK11 to run to open the game execute Solitaire.jar file
+the project uses JavaFX, needs JDK11 to run, to open the game execute Solitaire.jar file

 klondike solitaire game,